OskarHulter/blog-template-astro/documentation/portfolio-website-development.md

 ## Features

-The following are certain features of my portfolio and blog
+The following are certain features of my portfolio and blog.
+This blog is based on Sat Naing's awesome astro starter: astro-paper.

 ### SEO Friendly